essans/RasPi/docs/source/readthedocs.rst

 Creation of this documentation
 ==============================
-The "read the docs" theme for online documentation is used across the web for `technical documentation <https://bloomberg.github.io/blpapi-docs/python/3.13/blpapi-package.html>`_ and for `lighter weight topics <http://cozmosdk.anki.com/docs/index.html>`_.

 This section documents the documentation creation process.
-A recipe in and of itself.

 Prerequisites